brunomrlima/random_plots/README.md

 # Random Plots

 This project was made to help crop technicians to plant plots randomly.
+This can help to reduce bias in their research.

 ## Getting Started

-The code used was Python 3.
+Python 3 was used.
 You can either run the script in your computer or access a website that runs Python (like https://repl.it/languages/python3)

 ### Prerequisites

-If you want to run the script in your computer: Python 3 and Numpy, Random, Math libraries.
+If you want to run the script in your computer you should install: Python 3 and Numpy, Random, Math libraries.

 Link on how to install Python https://realpython.com/installing-python/

-If not, just access a website that runs Python.
+If not, you can access a website that runs Python (https://repl.it/languages/python3).

 ## Authors